onion108/JSMake/README.md

 ```javascript
 const jsmake = require("@27onion/jsmake/jsmake");
 ```
 after doing this, you can start to write the building codes.
-Thought JSMake also supports unmanaged build scripts, I still suggest you to use *Tasks* to make the build script more useful.
+Thought JSMake also supports unmanaged build scripts, I still suggest you to use *Tasks* to make the build script more structured.
 Add a task just like this:
 ```javascript
 jsmake.task('your_task_name_here', async () => {
     // Any valid javascript code goes here